bitovi/grunt-steal/README.md

 ### Overview

-Specify a `steal` section in your gruntfile.
+Specify a `steal` section in your `Gruntfile.js`.
 This will allow configurations for overriding options in the specified build scripts.

 ### Sample config